2019: November 9-15 (7 places left) November 16-22 (SOLD OUT)

 GETTING TO GREAT GUANA CAY

-Great Guana Cay is a small island without an air strip, so when you get to Marsh Harbour you will need to take a taxi (we can book this for you for $20) and then a 20 minute ferry trip to reach us.
-Albury's Ferries (www.alburysferry.com) operate five times a day and the fare from Marsh Harbour to Great Guana Cay costs $17.
+Great Guana Cay is a small island without an air strip, so when you get to Marsh Harbour you will need to take a taxi (we can organise for the lovely Rensior to pick you up and drop you at the ferry for $20) and then a 20 minute ferry trip on an Albury’s Ferry to reach us.
+Albury's Ferries (www.alburysferry.com) operate five times a day and the fare from Marsh Harbour to Great Guana Cay costs $19.
 The last ferry is at 5.45pm, so you should plan your flight arrival accordingly.

 WHAT TO PACKIn addition to your everyday clothing and personal travel items, we would also recommend packing: